 We all have different definitions of failure.
 One person’s failure may be another’s learning experience or a lucky escape.
 Giving in on a business is not the same as giving up but may be viewed as the same level of failure.
 Others might call giving in a smart business decision.
 The definition of failure is subjective.

-The feat of failure can also be linked to experiences in your life.
+The fear of failure can also be linked to experiences in your life.
 For example having unsupportive parents, friends and other family members or past trauma.
 These factors can lead to raised levels of stress around certain situations, lowered self-esteem, avoidance, pessimism and even cheating your way through situations you fear.